An elderly woman sitting on a chair examining her arm, depicting symptoms of internal vibrations when lying down and a shaky feeling inside.

 Parkinson’s Disease (PD) is a progressive condition affecting movement (Mayo Clinic, 2018).
 The etiology indicates that this is a disorder related to the nervous system.

-Shaky Hands: Understanding the Causes and Solutions Reading Stages of Parkinson Disease: A Closer Look at the Progression of Parkinsonism 6 minutes Next What’s Shaking in Hollywood: Famous People with Essential Tremor
+Shaky Hands: Understanding the Causes and Solutions Reading Stages of Parkinson Disease: A Closer Look at the Progression of Parkinsonism 6 minutes Next Hollywood and Beyond: Celebrities Living with Essential Tremor

 A hand holding a glass that appears shaky, illustrating the sensation of internal vibrations when lying down and a body feels shaky inside.